Reuh/anselme/ideas.md

 	Assuming the filter functions are pure seems reasonable, so caching could be done.
 	Could also hardcode some shortcut paths for the simple type equality check case.
 	Or track function/expression purity and cache/precompute the results.
 Not sure how to do that with multiple dispatch though.
-	(note for future reference: once a function is first evaluated into a closure, its parameters are fixed, including the type check overloads)
+	(note for future reference: once a function is first evaluated into a closure, its parameters are fixed, including the value check callable)
 * the recursive AST interpreter is also pretty meh, could do a bytecode VM.
 	This one seems like a lot more work.
 	Could also compile to Lua and let LuaJIT deal with it.
 Or WASM, that sounds trendy.